TemSOMap

 Technical Approach

-The methodology employs advanced machine learning techniques:
+The methodology combines machine learning and structured optimization:

 Core Algorithm: